Wellingborough: Culture

+Media

+Local news and television programmes are provided by BBC East and ITV Anglia.
+Television signals are received from the Sandy Heath TV transmitter.

+The town’s local radio stations are BBC Radio Northampton on 104.2 FM, Heart East on 96.6 FM and Smooth East Midlands (formerly Connect FM) on 97.2 FM.

+Local newspapers are the Northampton Herald & Post and Northamptonshire Telegraph.

 Sport

 Wellingborough is home to two football clubs: Wellingborough Town and Wellingborough Whitworth.
 From 14 April 1928 a short lived, small independent (not affiliated to the sports governing body) greyhound racing track was opened around the football pitch at the Dog and Duck Ground.

 In 2009 the town's rugby club was the first club to be awarded the RFU Whole Club Seal of Approval in the East Midlands.
 Harrowden Hall, a 17th-century building in Great Harrowden village just on the outskirts of the town, is the clubhouse of a privately owned golf course.
-The four leisure centres and health clubs in Wellingborough include Bannatyne's, Redwell, Waendel and Weavers (which is part of Weavers school).
+The four leisure centres and health clubs in Wellingborough include Bannatyne, Redwell, Waendel and Weavers (which is part of Weavers school).

 Wellingborough was also served for many years by Club Diana.
 Club Diana was closed by administrators on 1 June 2011.
 However it has now been reopened and is available once again.
 It has a swimming pool, 5 squash courts and a bar and restaurant.

 The Waendel Leisure Centre is the main council-owned leisure centre in Wellingborough.
 The facility includes a six-lane 25-metre competition pool, varying in depth from 1 to 2 metres, and used for many purposes including the main training pool for Wellingborough Amateur Swimming Club.
 The pool is regularly used for small competitions, as other than Corby Pool it is the only other aptly equipped facility – boasting new starting blocks, as well as an integrated timing system and time board.
 The pool also has a small, shallow, 'teaching' pool, more suitable for non-swimmers.
 Waendel also operates a newly refurbished gym on the upper level.

 Waendel and Redwell Leisure Centres are both owned by Wellingborough Borough Council, however are operated on their behalf by Places for People.
 Waendel pool is currently in need of urgent repairs due to tiles coming away from the pool floor.

 Wellingborough Phoenix is one of the United Kingdom's largest basketball clubs; the men's first team currently play in EBL Division 3 and the women play in EBL Division 2.
 Youth teams also play in the EBL; ages ranging from u13 to u16.

 On the second weekend in May, the annual non-competitive Waendel Walk is held in Wellingborough, with a variety of routes through the local countryside.
 The walk is affiliated to the International Marching League.

+The motorsport team RML Group is based in Wellingborough.
+They compete in BTCC and WTCC and formerly raced in ELMS and WRC.